thi-ng/umbrella-docs-temp/porter-duff.porterduff.md

 ## porterDuff variable

 General Porter-Duff HOF operator for \*\*pre-multiplied\*\* RGBA.
-Use `porderDiffP` for applying pre &amp; post multiplication of input and output colors.
+Use [porterDuffP](./porter-duff.porterduffp.md) for applying pre &amp; post multiplication of input and output colors.
 The returned function takes 3 arguments:

 - `out` color (if `null` or `undefined` writes to `dest`<!-- -->) - `src` color (background) - `dest` color (foreground)